youchainhq/you-solidity/docs/types/value-types.rst

-The rule about ``payable`` and ``non-payable`` might be a little confusing, but in essence, if a function is ``payable``, this means that it also accepts a payment of zero Ether, so it also is ``non-payable``.
+The rule about ``payable`` and ``non-payable`` might be a little confusing, but in essence, if a function is ``payable``, this means that it also accepts a payment of zero You, so it also is ``non-payable``.
-On the other hand, a ``non-payable`` function will reject Ether sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.
+On the other hand, a ``non-payable`` function will reject You sent to it, so ``non-payable`` functions cannot be converted to ``payable`` functions.

 If a function type variable is not initialised, calling it results